elliottsipple/csc450-checkpoint3/README.md

 ### PHP Pages

 The config file is used by several other webpages, as it includes the Oracle database connection and user setup.
 The functions file includes a get function for retrieving parameters from the URL.
 The login file includes a form to log a user in and redirects depending on the username provided.
 The logout file simply destroys a user's session and redirects to the login page.
 The __producer__ (Production office), __dealer__, __marketer__ (Marketing office), and __customer__ pages are individualized for the needs of each user.
-You can log in and test the pages for each user using the underlined usernames and the password **'password'**.
+You can log in and test the pages for each user using the above usernames (in bold) and the password '**password**'.

 ### Setup